occiware/occiware-ozwillo/connector-analytics/README.md

 ## Requirements

-Java 8, Maven 3, OCCIware Studio (latest in the ecore repository), VirtualBox (latest), Docker & Docker-Machine (latest), and the ozwillo-datacore-occiware_safe_20160630.tar.gz demo archive.
+Java 8, Maven 3, OCCIware Studio (latest in the ecore repository), VirtualBox (latest, tested with 5.0.40), Docker & Docker-Machine (latest, respectively tested with 17.03.1-ce and 0.4.1).

 You might want to take a look at the latest presentation on Occiware made by Marc Dutoo : [Occiwareposs 2016 - An extensible standard xaas cloud consumer platform](https://fr.slideshare.net/mdutoo/occiwareposs-2016-an-extensible-standard-xaas-cloud-consumer-platform).
 In order to better understand the slides, you may want to watch the [video of the presentation on Youtube](https://www.youtube.com/watch?v=HuDEbpC0eSw).